The REAL Costa RicaFind it Fast! Use Search

 Bed and Breakfast accommodations

 Some travel agents know these places and can make recommendations.
-To me, they are the treasures of Costa Rica.
-I also do not recommend traveling with children to many B and B's, though of course there are exceptions.
+To me, they are the treasures of Costa Rica (the hotels, not the travel agents).
+Be careful traveling with children to many B and B's.
+While not adult in nature, they are often really geared for couples and do not have the amenities for kids.
+Ask first.

 [Top]